top of page

 Financial Annual Report

-The dedicated partnership of our community resulted in yet another phenomenal year.
-Although challenges and unknowns continued to define the landscape, our students focused on building resiliency, staying informed, embracing change, and leading with heart, faith, courage, and excellence.
-Your generosity enabled us to enhance our tuition assistance offerings, further leveling the playing field for all young women at Carondelet, and because of your investments, our Student Life, Educational Support, College and Career, and Wellness teams continue to provide essential resources for students’ academic, spiritual, and social-emotional journeys.
+The dedicated partnership of our community of supporters resulted in an exceptional year.
+Our remarkable students built resiliency, stayed informed, embraced change, and led with their signature heart, faith, courage, and excellence.
+Your generosity enabled us to further enhance our tuition assistance offerings and continue to level the playing field for the young women of Carondelet.
+And because of your investments, our Student Life, Campus Ministry, Educational Support, College Counselors, and Wellness Team continue to provide crucial resources for students’ academic, spiritual, and social-emotional journeys.
 These are just a handful of the countless resources—staff, classes, programs, supplies, and initiatives—that we provide, thanks to you.

-Your philanthropic support, volunteer efforts, and engagement with school life during the 2021-2022 year helped raise $1.2M in contributed income, 119% of our goal.
-This success was driven by creative fundraising efforts—hybrid events, annual sponsorship opportunities, and targeted initiatives—and this community’s sustained responsiveness to the needs of the times.
+Your philanthropic support, volunteer efforts, and engagement with school life during the 2023-2024 year helped raise $1.7M in contributed income, 131% of our goal.
+This success was driven by creative fundraising efforts—dynamic events, annual sponsorship opportunities, and targeted initiatives—and this community’s sustained responsiveness to the needs of the times.
 Our supporters rose to the occasion to keep Carondelet on the cutting edge of whole-person secondary education and used philanthropy to maintain the exceptional experience our students and their families expect and deserve.

-The impact of your giving is demonstrated each day through a variety of experiences and accomplishments.
+The impact of your giving is demonstrated every day through a variety of experiences and accomplishments.
 There are many examples that showcase our achievements this past academic year.
-It’s far from an exhaustive list, as there are simply too many things that happen during the course of a year to spotlight it all.
+It’s far from an exhaustive list, as there are simply too many things that happen during the course of a year to spotlight everything.
 We are proud of our students, faculty, staff, alumnae, and parents and humbled to share the following summary.

 Financial Aid

-Approximately 45% of Carondelet students received financial aid, including $1.5 million in need-based grants and $350,000 in merit awards.
+Approximately 50% of Carondelet students receive financial aid, including $2.1 million in need-based grants and merit awards.

 Academics

-Our prized faculty continue to create innovative, interdisciplinary programs that differentiate our graduates from all other high school students.
+Our exceptional faculty continue to create and deliver innovative, interdisciplinary programs that differentiate our graduates from all other high school students.
 As a college preparatory school, we prepare students for a traditional learning environment where standardized test scores and AP classes are critical to the college admissions process, and offer real-world experiences and critical thinking skills that transcend secondary education.

 • 16:1 student to faculty ratio